odmey/AUchive/README.md

 ---

 ## Project Title
-**Development of an Integrated Web-Based System for Hybrid Chat and Narrative AU (Alternate Universe) Content in AUchive Platform**
+**Development of an Integrated Web-Based System for Hybrid Chat and Narrative AU (Alternate Universe) Content Using Scrum Method**

 ---